Neural Production Systems: Learning Rule-Governed Visual Dynamics: MNIST Transformation Task

 \section{MNIST Transformation Task}

 The two entities are first encoded in two slots $M=2$: the first entity (the image) is encoded with a convolutional encoder to a $d$-dimensional vector; the second entity (the one-hot operation vector) is mapped to a $d$-dimensional vector using a learned weight matrix.
+Note that this step is different than Step 1 of Algorithm \ref{alg:neural_production_systems} since we don't have multiple timesteps here and we use the transformation embedding as one of the slots which is not done for any of the other experiments.
 We feed these two slots to the \modelname\ module.
 Step 2 in algorithm \ref{alg:neural_production_systems} will match the transformation embedding to the corresponding rule.
 Step 3 in algorithm \ref{alg:neural_production_systems} can be used to select the correct slot for rule application (i.e. the image ($\vX$) representation).
 Step 4 can then apply the MLP of the selected rule to the selected slot from step 3 and output the result, which is passed through a common decoder to generate the transformed image.
 We train the model using binary cross entropy loss.

+As highlighted before, NPS has 3 components: (1) Rule selection, (2) Entity selection, and (3) Dynamic edge instantiation.
+The main motivation behind using mnist transformation task is to study the rule selection aspect of NPS.
+Therefore, we have only 1 entity and study whether NPS can learn 4 different rules to represent the 4 operations and learn to used them correctly.
+We observe that NPS is indeed able to do so.

 In this task, we use images of size $64 \times 64$.
 There are 4 possible transformations that can be applied on an image: [Translate Up, Translate Down, Rotate Left, and Rotate Right].
 During training, we present an image and the corresponding operation vector and train the model to output the transformed image.
 We use binary cross entropy loss as our training objective.
 As mentioned before, we observe that NPS learns to assign a separate rule to each transformation.
 We can use the learned model to perform and compose novel transformations on MNIST digits.
 For example, if we want to perform the \textit{Rotate Right} operation on a particular digit, we input the one-hot vector specifying the \textit{Rotate Right} operation alongwith the digit to the learned model.
 The model than outputs the resultant digit after performing the operation.
 A demonstration of this process is presented in Figure \ref{fig:synthetic_mnist}.
 Figure \ref{fig:synthetic_mnist} shows the actual outputs from the model.